retaildevcrews/ngsa/docs/NamingConvention.md

 ConfigMap and Secret names follow the format: `[Application name]-[Optional Identifier]-[optional config|secrets]`

-This allows for flexibilty to have mmultiple configs for a workload, and to also share configs between workload in the same namespace.
+This allows for flexibilty to have multiple configs for a workload, and to also share configs between workload in the same namespace.

 ConfigMap Examples: